burningion/pydantic-video-editing-agent/README.md

 ![Voice over video editing Agent](./assets/pydantic-voiceover-agent.png)

+This agent creates a video edit featuring the latest episode of The Rehearsal as a subject, with found media and a voiceover narration created from online discussions.

-This agent project will first use web search with Anthropic's new web search tool, to find the latest information on Nathan Fielder's The Rehearsal.
+It first uses web search with Anthropic's [web search tool](https://docs.anthropic.com/en/docs/agents-and-tools/tool-use/web-search-tool), to find the latest information on Nathan Fielder's [The Rehearsal](https://www.hbo.com/the-rehearsal).

-It will try to come up with 5 ideas for topics to talk about latest episode of the show.
+It will use these results to try to come up with 5 ideas for topics to talk about latest episode of the show.

-From there, we create a Video Jungle project with a `prompt-to-speech` asset generator.
-This will create a prompt to allow us to pass in our created topics, and come up with a voiceover narration on demand to accompany our videos.
+From there, it creates a Video Jungle project with a `prompt-to-speech` asset generator.

+This will create a custom prompt that allows us to pass in our created topics, and come up with a voiceover narration on demand to accompany our videos.

-Next, we search the web for source video clips from the show, download them, and add them to the same project for analysis and retrieval.
+Next, we search the web to find source video clips about the show, download them, and add them to the same project for analysis and retrieval.

-From there, we prompt for our edit!
+From there, we use the [Video Jungle MCP server](https://github.com/burningion/video-editing-mcp) to prompt for for our edit!

 We get back a video edit right in the browser, with our voice over and analysis from the latest episode.

 ## Search and Edit Video Agent